JosepHyv/QtileConfig/README.md

 # Instalation

-i make the config using arch linux, the scripts for dependencies are using `pacman` and `yay`, if you use another linux distro or package manager you can find the equivalents package names for you package manager.
+I created the config using Arch Linux, the scripts for dependencies use `pacman` and `yay`.
+If you use another Linux distro or package manager, you can find the equivalent package names for your package manager.

-1. Clone this repo
+1. Clone this repo:
 ```zsh

 git clone https://github.com/JosepHyv/QtileConfig.git

 ```

-2. change directory and run the requeriments
+2. Change directory and run the requeriments:

 ```zsh
 cd QtileConfig